cliffxuan/minikin/README.md

 ### conflict and hash collision

 Hash collision is not protected.
-If two urls result in the same hash, the later will override the former.
+If two urls hash into the same string, the latter will override the former.
 Because the chance of collision is really small, the overhead is not justified.
-This is also because url shortening is now a life and death business.
+This is also because url shortening is not critical that losing a url would not cause a big loss.

 Also because the process is deterministic, the system doesn't check if the url already exists in the database and always performs an upsert.